jhrcook/wagenmaker-data-analysis/README.md

 >Participants worked through the tasks in the task booklet while holding the pen in their mouth.
 The first task was to draw lines between a series of successive numbers and the second task was to underline vowels.
 The third and crucial task was to rate how amused they were by four cartoons.
 For each cartoon, participants answered the question “What feeling was elicited in you by looking at the cartoon?” by using a 10-point Likert scale ranging from 0 (I felt not at all amused) to 9 (I felt very much amused).
 >
->After these tasks, participants removed the pen from their mouths and completed an exit questionnaire that asked three questions: (a) “How successful were you in holding the pen in the correct position during the entire experimental session?” (the answer was indi- cated on a 10-point Likert scale, as in SMS Study 2); (b) “Did you understand the cartoons?” (yes/no); and (c) “What do you think the purpose of this experiment is?” (open-ended).
+>After these tasks, participants removed the pen from their mouths and completed an exit questionnaire that asked three questions: (a) “How successful were you in holding the pen in the correct position during the entire experimental session?” (the answer was indicated on a 10-point Likert scale, as in SMS Study 2); (b) “Did you understand the cartoons?” (yes/no); and (c) “What do you think the purpose of this experiment is?” (open-ended).

 ### Exclusion criteria